skip to main content

 "The challenge is 300,000 over the next five years."

-Meanwhile, People Before Profit TD Richard Boyd Barrett said the video "would be laughable if it wasn’t so disgraceful".
+People Before Profit TD Richard Boyd Barrett told the Dáil that the video "would be laughable if it wasn’t so disgraceful".

 He said his son has moved back in with him and "doesn’t need a Government video to tell him to do household chores".